Close-up of a piano keyboard showing black and white keys.

 Student Accolades

-Dr. Emerson’s pupils have received the highest marks in ADMTA events, TMEA Theory exams and Texas UIL state final competitions.
+Dr. Emerson’s pupils have received the highest marks in ADMTA events, TMTA Theory exams and Texas UIL state final competitions.
 His students are frequent participants in public lessons, including masterclasses with Sophia Gilmson, Bradley Bolen and Tim Woolsey.
 Additional honors include solo recitals at Austin Community College, selection for the Baylor Summer Piano Institute, and ADMTA honors recital participation.

 A previous collegiate student and working civil engineer, Grant Gayle, performed with the Fort Worth Symphony as a winner of the PianoTexas Festival Amateurs and Teachers Concerto Competition, as well as in a masterclass with Cliburn gold medalist Vladym Koledenko.